cofacts/rumors-line-bot/README.md

 ### Typescript

-Use `npm run typecheck` to check types.
+Use `npm run typecheck` to check types; use `npm run typegen` to generate type from GraphQL schema.

 ---